evertheoptimist/evertheoptimist.github.io/articles/shearing-day.md

 *Monday, January 31, 2011 at 11:01 PM*

 I sent email update to friends regarding how I was doing.
 The latest one about my “shearing day”.
 My husband was copied to.
-This is what he wrote in “reply to all” response….
+This is what he wrote in “reply to all” response....

 ---